 Race to build atomic weapons

 Scientists in Germany discovered fission in December 1938.
 Hungarian physicist Leo Szilard realized that nuclear chain reactions could be used to create new and extremely powerful atomic weapons.
-In August 1939, Szilard wrote a letter for Albert Einstein to sign and send to President Roosevelt warning that an "extremely powerful bomb" might be constructed.
+In August 1939, Szilard wrote a letter for Albert Einstein to sign and send to President Franklin D. Roosevelt warning that an "extremely powerful bomb" might be constructed.
 Fearing ongoing research and development by Nazi Germany, Roosevelt formed the Advisory Committee on Uranium, which met for the first time on October 21, 1939.

 Multiple paths forwardScientists theorized there were two potential paths to building an atomic bomb.
 One path would use the uranium 235 isotope, which comprises on average less than one percent of naturally occurring uranium.
 The other path would use the newly discovered element plutonium, which could be created from a controlled chain reaction with uranium.
 Both paths required the use of expensive and unproven processes, and success was by no means guaranteed.
 As a result, the decision was made to move forward with both paths and establish three main sites to support the project.
 The project would also involve numerous smaller sites around the nation and the world.